mobvox/mina-cakephp/README.md

 mina-cakephp add supports to deploy CakePHP Applications using [Mina](http://nadarei.co/mina).

-*The project still in development.
+The project still in development.
 Not recommended for use in production.

 ## How to use

-Create one file at root directory of app named Minafile, here is the sample file documented
+Create one file at root directory of app named Minafile.
+Sample:

 	require 'mina/git'
 	require 'mina-cakephp'